Accessibility Tools

 Dr. Karel Lewit

-You need to consider a different approach to your rehab or sports therapy.
 You should consider the functional approach.
 In the following video post, we address the concepts of the functional approach as it relates to low back pain and common reasons for poor sports performance.

 That's why we do what we do at Gallagher Performance.
 We take the functional approach to rehab and sports therapy.
 We educated our patients and give them the tools to rehabilitate themselves.